A Survey on Uncertainty Quantification Methods for Deep Learning: A Taxonomy of UQ Methodologies for DNNs

 \subsection{Data Uncertainty}

-In this section, we discuss the existing methodologies that quantify the data uncertainty for DNN models.
-Generally speaking, data uncertainty is represented by the distribution $p(y|\boldsymbol{x}, \boldsymbol{\theta})$, where $\boldsymbol{\theta}$ is the neural network parameters.
-To learn this distribution, we categorize the approach into deep discriminative models and deep generative models.
-Deep discriminative models are further divided into parametric and non-parametric models based on the distribution format.
-Deep generative models are divided into VAE-based and GAN-based models according to the generative frameworks.
+This section discusses the existing methodologies that quantify data uncertainty in DNN models.
+Data uncertainty is modeled by the distribution $p(y|\boldsymbol{x}, \boldsymbol{\theta})$, where $\boldsymbol{\theta}$ represents the neural network parameters.
+We categorize these approaches into deep discriminative models and deep generative models.